ibm-cloud-docs/containers/cs_network_planning.md

 <dt><a href="cs_ingress.html#planning" target="_blank">Ingress</a> (standard clusters only)</dt>
 <dd>
  <ul>
-  <li>Expose multiple apps in your cluster by creating one external HTTP or HTTPS, TCP, or UDP load balancer that uses a secured and unique public entrypoint to route incoming requests to your apps.</li>
+  <li>Expose multiple apps in a cluster by creating one external HTTP or HTTPS, TCP, or UDP load balancer.
+The load balancer uses a secured and unique public entry point to route incoming requests to your apps.</li>
   <li>You can use one public route to expose multiple apps in your cluster as services.</li>
   <li>Ingress consists of two components:
    <ul>
     <li>The Ingress resource defines the rules for how to route and load balance incoming requests for an app.</li>
-    <li>The application load balancer (ALB) listens for incoming HTTP or HTTPS, TCP, or UDP service requests and forwards requests across the apps' pods based on the rules that you defined in the Ingress resource.</li>
+    <li>The application load balancer (ALB) listens for incoming HTTP or HTTPS, TCP, or UDP service requests.
+It forwards requests across the apps' pods based on the rules that you defined in the Ingress resource.</li>
    </ul>
   <li>Use Ingress if you want to implement your own ALB with custom routing rules and if you need SSL termination for your apps.</li>
  </ul>
 </dd></dl>

 To choose the best networking option for your application, you can follow this decision tree.
-For planning information and configuration instructions, click on the networking service option that you choose.
+For planning information and configuration instructions, click the networking service option that you choose.

 <img usemap="#networking_map" border="0" class="image" src="images/networkingdt.png" width="500px" alt="This image walks you through choosing the best networking option for your application.
 If this image is not displaying, the information can still be found in the documentation." style="width:500px;" />
 <map name="networking_map" id="networking_map">